google-deepmind/mujoco/doc/XMLreference.rst

    Damping applied by the actuator.
    When using this attribute, it is recommended to use the implicitfast or implicit :ref:`integrators<geIntegration>`.

+.. _actuator-position-inheritrange:

+:at:`inheritrange`: :at-val:`real, "0"`
+   Automatically set the actuator's :at:`ctrlrange` to match the transmission target's :at:`range`.
+The default value means "disabled".
+A positive value :at-val:`X` sets the :at:`ctrlrange` around the midpoint of the target range, scaled by :at-val:`X`.
+For example if the target joint has :at:`range` of :at-val:`[0, 1]`, then a value of :at-val:`1.0` will set :at:`ctrlrange` to :at-val:`[0, 1]`; values of :at-val:`0.8` and :at-val:`1.2` will set the :at:`ctrlrange` to :at-val:`[0.1, 0.9]` and :at-val:`[-0.1, 1.1]`, respectively.
+Values smaller than 1 are useful for not hitting the limits; values larger than 1 are useful for maintaining control authority at the limits (being able to push on them).
+This attribute is exclusive with :at:`ctrlrange` and available only for joint and tendon transmissions which have :at:`range` defined.
+Note that while :at:`inheritrange` is available both as a :ref:`position<actuator-position>` attribute and in the :ref:`default class<default-position-inheritrange>`, saved XMLs always convert it to explicit :at:`ctrlrange` at the actuator.

 .. _actuator-velocity:

 :el-prefix:`actuator/` |-| **velocity** (*)